To become a certified teacher in Colorado, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.

 Content Specific Subjects

-Colorado will accept some teaching credentials from all but the following states: Alaska, Iowa, and Kentucky.
-Contact the Colorado Department of Education to inquire about your specific situation.
+If you would like to teach in another state with your pre-existing license, Colorado will accept teaching credentials from all but the following states: Alaska, Iowa, and Kentucky.
+Contact the Colorado Department of Education’s Licensure Requirements for Out-of-State and Foreign Applicants FAQ page to find out more about your specific situation.
 Please see our interstate reciprocity disclaimer for more information.

 Office of Professional Services and Educator License